johnclendvoy/MakeAll/readme.md

 $ php artisan make:all ObjectName
 ```
 Where `ObjectName` is the singular name of your object.
 For example, `Event`, `BlogPostComment`, or `PhotoGallery` or whatever you need for your project.
-This single command is the equivalent to running the following commands;
+This single command is the equivalent to running the following commands:

 ``` bash
 $ php artisan make:model ObjectName